NuLL3rr0r/babaei-net-blog-source/babaei.net/source/_posts/2015-07-31-omnibackup-one-script-to-back-them-all-up.md

 ### Restoring OpenLDAP ###

-After [extracting the OpenLDAP archive file](RestoringArchives), restoring OpenLDAP database is a peace of cake.
-On my FreeBSD system I do the following (you may want to take a backup of <code>/var/db/openldap-data</code> first):
+After [extracting the OpenLDAP archive file](#RestoringArchives), restoring OpenLDAP database is a peace of cake.
+On my FreeBSD system I do the following (you may want to take a backup from <code>/var/db/openldap-data</code> first):

     $ service slapd stop
     $ rm -rf /var/db/openldap-data